greedymelon/inception/README.md

 ````
 make up
 ````
 Now, if we open our browser at our website name with HTTPS, we will find our WordPress website.
-In case you receive a warning of not safe (this happen because the certificate in this project is not validated)  just ignore it. <br>
+In case you receive a warning of not being safe (this happens because the certificate in this project is not validated)  just ignore it. <br>
 To stop and destroy our container: <br>
 ````
 make down